ndpgroup/poise-python/README.md

 ## Fork Status

 This is a fork of the "poise" version.
-PR's will be reviewied and accepted on this fork.
+PR's will be reviewed and accepted on this fork.
 Publishing back to supermarket is not planned, as we do not have access to the "poise-python" package.
 Maybe we will rename this later so we can publish to supermarket.